-In the Philippines, there are four things about number coding that every car owner needs to remember to avoid a traffic violation.
+In the Philippines, there are four things about the number coding that every car owner needs to remember to avoid a traffic violation.

 >>> Also check out:

-In order to alleviate traffic congestion, especially in Metropolitan areas, Unified Vehicular Volume Reduction Program (normally known as Number coding) was first implemented in 1995, restricting private vehicles as well as PUVs from driving outside based on the last digit of their number plate.
+In order to alleviate traffic congestion, especially in Metropolitan areas, the Unified Vehicular Volume Reduction Program (normally known as Number coding) was first implemented in 1995, restricting private vehicles as well as PUVs from driving outside based on the last digit of their number plate.

 During years, there were some modifications to the MMDA number coding rules.
 And the latest updated terms are followed as: No vehicles with plate number ending 1 and 2, 3/4 for Tuesday, 5/6 for Wednesday, 7/8 for Thursday and 9/0 for Friday.

 Number Coding Scheme in Metro Manila

-However, on special occasions such as Christmas or New Year when people are busier with their preparations for the holiday, MMDA usually approved for a number coding suspension scheme, valid only in short time.
+However, on special occasions such as Christmas or New Year when people are busier with their preparations for the holiday, MMDA usually approved for a number coding suspension scheme, valid only in a short time.

-People may totally hate this coding day, but there is some hope in the middle of a chaos.
+People may totally hate this coding day, but there is some hope in the middle of chaos.
 There are some areas where they have ‘window’ hours where you can travel using your car.
 Window hours are from 10:00 AM to 3:00 PM daily in specific areas ONLY.

 Pay attention!
 Some special roads are applied different coding hours in Manila.
 Please keep in mind that you can’t still bring your vehicle in major roads stated in the photo below: